taesoobear/gitv/README.md

                $ gitv diff
                $ gitv diff HEAD~10

-Usage in VIM or GVIM
+Usage in VIM, NEOVIM, or GVIM
 =
 By default, the following map is used.
 In gvim, a new menu also appears.
 You can alter the behavior by editing ~/.vim/plugin/gitvim.vim